About

-As professor in the Department of Fruit Tree Sciences at CAU’s College of Horticulture, I also do a great deal of lab research.
-You can see some of the research on which I have collaborated here.
+As a professor in the Department of Fruit Tree Sciences in the College of Horticulture, I also do a great deal of lab research.
+You can find some of the research on which I have collaborated here.

-I also regularly serve as a wine judge and conference speaker, and have taught wine appreciation to over 7,000 students during the past 15 years.
-My students and I have also been creating a series of educations wine videos for the social media platform WeChat.
+I regularly serve as a wine judge and conference speaker, and have taught wine appreciation to nearly 10,000 students.
+My students and I have been creating a series of wine education videos for social media platform WeChat.
 It’s called Wine Knowledge Bureau: Tannin Museum.

 I have worked at CAU since finishing my PhD there in 1997.
 I did post-doctoral research at the Institute for Wine Biotechnology at Stellenbosch University in South Africa and attended the College of Agriculture at Hebrew University in Israel as an international student.